drshahizan/SECP3843/submission/yejui626/question1/question1.md

 #### Dataset: Stories Dataset

 ## Question 1 (a)
+### Explanation of steps required to integrate Django with JSON, ensuring efficient data storage and retrieval from both MySQL and MongoDB databases.
 These are the steps for implementing a configuration using the servers used in this project.
 It is to ensure seamless integration between the Django web framework, a JSON dataset provided in this project, and the MySQL and MongoDB databases.

-### Explanation of steps required to integrate Django with JSON, ensuring efficient data storage and retrieval from both MySQL and MongoDB databases.

-### 1. Steps to setup Django server.
+### 1. Steps to setup Django server including the project and application folder.
 First, we are using the Django web framework as the base for building the portal.
 Hence, we need to setup the Django server.

 1. Locate to your project file and create a virtual environment.